SuraniHarsh/Express_MongoDB_Rest_API/README.md

 - **Contacts**: Each contact contains essential information such as name, email, and phone number.
 - **Users**: User data includes username and securely stored hashed passwords.

-## Conclusion

-Through this project, I've not only gained a deeper understanding of Node.js, Express, MongoDB, and JWT but also developed a powerful API for contact management.
-The codebase is a testament to my expertise in backend development and creating robust RESTful APIs.
-Feel free to explore the code, use it as a learning resource, or even integrate it into your own projects.

-Thank you for checking out my Contact Management App API repository!